kauray/kauray.github.io/_pages/about.md

 Journal Articles
 ======

 * Kaustabha Ray and Ansuman Banerjee.
-"Computation Offloading and Band Selection for IoT Devices in Multi-Access Edge Computing." accepted for publication in _ACM Transactions on Modeling and Computer Simulation, May 2024_
+"Computation Offloading and Band Selection for IoT Devices in Multi-Access Edge Computing." in _ACM Transactions on Modeling and Computer Simulation 35, no. 2 (2025): 1-28._
 *  Kaustabha Ray.
 "Context-Aware Fault Classification for Multi-Access Edge Computing." accepted for publication in _IEEE Transactions on Network and Service Management, vol. 21, no. 6, pp. 6290-6300, Dec.
 2024_
 *  Kaustabha Ray, Ansuman Banerjee, and Nanjangud C. Narendra.
 "Learning-based Microservice Placement and Migration for Multi-Access Edge Computing” accepted for publication in <em>IEEE Transactions on Network and Service Management, vol. 21, no. 2, pp. 1969-1982, April 2024</em>
 *  Kaustabha Ray and Ansuman Banerjee, "Prioritized Fault Recovery Strategies for Multi-Access Edge Computing Using Probabilistic Model Checking" in _IEEE Transactions on Dependable and Secure Computing, vol. 20, no. 1, pp. 797-812, 1 Jan.-Feb.
 2023_